 Every effort is being taken to manage risks to the Service's overall financial condition.
 This includes improved monitoring and controlling of premium pay expenditures, which is a significant factor in the Service's ability to come in on budget.
 Although this account is considered underfunded, the allocation of premium pay budgets to units has been reviewed to arrive at more realistic premium pay budgets and targets across units.
 This is an important exercise in moving towards improved monitoring of actual premium pay expenditures and greater accountability on spending.
-Increased scrutiny over premium pay expenditures is being made and actions taken to reduce and contain premium pay as much as possible, within the exigencies of policing.
+Increased scrutiny over premium pay as much as possible, within the exigencies of policing.
 It is nonetheless important to note that premium pay costs are still required to avoid risks to the Service, maintain key service levels, effectively perform investigations and deal with unanticipated events.